Candie Kung

-Candie Kung (龔怡萍 (Gōng Yípíng, Kióng Sîn-phêng); born 8 August 1981) is an American professional golfer who plays on the U.S.-based LPGA Tour.
+Candie Kung (龔怡萍 (Gōng Yípíng, Kióng Sîn-phêng); born 8 August 1981) is an American professional golfer who played on the U.S.-based LPGA Tour.

 Amateur career

 Kung was born in Kaohsiung, Taiwan.
 She was a three-time American Junior Golf Association (AJGA) All-American and was named 1999 AJGA Player of the Year.
 She won the 2001 U.S. Women's Amateur Public Links.
 While at USC, Kung was a two-time NCAA All-American and won the 2000 Pac-10 Championship.

 Professional career

 After turning pro in 2001, Kung initially played on the second tier Futures Tour, and she won the SBC Futures Tour Championship that year.
 She tied for 15th at the LPGA Final Qualifying Tournament to win a place on the main tour for 2002.
 She had a solid rookie season, finishing 36th on the money list.
 In 2003, she won her first three LPGA events, and was sixth on the money list.
 She finished 17th on the money list in 2004, tied for 11th in 2005, and 29th in 2006.
 Kung won her fourth LPGA tournament at the Hana Bank-KOLON Championship in 2008.

 Kung came close to winning the 2009 U.S. Women's Open.
 She finished the tournament at one over 285 and was tied for first till Eun-Hee Ji birdied the final hole to take home the title.

+Kung represented Chinese Taipei at the 2016 Summer Olympics, finishing tied for 31.